 - (A) Bonus Values.
-The following pass tricks carry a bonus value (basic and reverse), which are treated as separate from the whole trick and judged and scored as bonuses:

-- (1) Hop-Front (one foot) 50 points.

-- (2) Hop-Back (one foot) 100 points.

-- (3) Hop-Back (line step) 100 points.

-- One Foot (line step) 100 points.

-- (B) Double Credit.
+The following pass tricks carry a bonus value (basic and reverse), which are treated as separate from the whole trick and judged and scored as bonuses: - (1) Hop-Front (one foot) 50 points - (2) Hop-Back (one foot) 100 points - (3) Hop-Back (line step) 100 points - (4) One Foot (line step) 100 points - Bonus is permitted for both feet, thus allowing two one-foot hops with bonus credit. - (B) Double Credit.
 With the exception of tumbleturns, a skier cannot be credited with a trick and then credited again with the repeated trick and the bonus.
-Where a skier performs a trick and repeats the trick with a bonus, the skier will only be credited with the bonus points for the repeated trick.

-- (C) Tumbleturns.
+Where a skier performs a trick and repeats the trick with a bonus, the skier will only be credited with the bonus points for the repeated trick. - (C) Tumbleturns.
 For tumbleturns, the one-foot stand-up is a bonus action and does not constitute the entirety of the trick; therefore the one-foot success or failure cannot determine failure of a tumbleturn.